Walk with Wheel Week - support

 There may be circumstances where families aren’t able to walk, wheel, scoot or cycle for the entire journey to their setting.
 These families can be encouraged to Park & Stride – park safely and considerately 5 to 10 minutes from the setting and walk, wheel, scoot or cycle the rest of the journey.

-With the ability to use active travel for part of the journey, children can still participate in the children’s Explorer Challenge.
+With the ability to use active travel for part of the journey, children can still participate in the children’s competition.
 As well as this, they will benefit from the additional physical activity and experience the walk, wheel, scoot or cycle will provide.
 Plus, it is a great opportunity to practice road safety skills such as looking for safe places to cross, practicing using a crossing etc.

 You may find some of the information on our Guide to creating and promoting a Park and Stride map helpful or if you have a Modeshift STARS travel plan you can create a walking bubble map for your site.